twinfoundation/federated-catalogue/packages/federated-catalogue-models/docs/reference/interfaces/IDataSpaceConnectorEntry.md

 > **id**: `string`

-A unique identifier given to this Data Space Connector
+A unique identifier given to this Data Space Connector.

 #### Inherited from